isomerpages/pa-chingay/index.md

       image: /images/Highlights/spot-the-tiger-highlightimage.png
       alt: Image alt text
   - infopic:
-      title: Chingay As You PHOTO It
-      subtitle: Chingay 50 Programme
-      description: Have a fond memory of Chingay since 1973?
-Stay tuned to walk down the memory lane as we feature your photo memories!
-      button: Find Out More
-      url: /whats-on/chingay-as-you-photo-it
-      image: /images/chingay-as-you-photo-it--highlightimage.jpg
-      alt: Chingay As You PHOTO It
-  - infopic:
-      title: Share Your Talent with Us!!!
-      subtitle: We've Got Talent
-      description: Whether you are dancing, singing a pop song, playing a musical instrument, painting or performing magic tricks, we want to see it!
-      button: Find Out More
-      url: /what-is-on/weve-got-talent
-      image: /images/we-ve-got-talent--01-november-2021-19-01-21.jpg
-      alt: Image alt text
-  - infopic:
       title: Chingay Mama Shop
       subtitle: Support Local
       description: Are you a local organisation or company that wants to do a part for